-We spent some time with the new iPad OS to discover just what it adds for users of art and design apps – including which iPads and Macs get access to the Wacom Cintiq-like Sidecar.
+We've spent some time with the new iPad OS between its announcement in June and today and discovered just what it adds for users of art and design apps – including which iPads and Macs get access to Sidecar.

 The most obvious of these is Sidecar, which lets you use an iPad as a second display for your Mac – with the ability to draw on the iPad using the Pencil in many major desktop apps from the likes of Adobe, Affinity and Maxon just like a smaller version of Wacom’s Cintiq tablets (or one of the many Cintiq alternatives).